 The appellant did not agree with that calculation.
 The Curtea de Apel Timişoara (Court of Appeal, Timişoara, Romania) decided to refer the following questions to the ECJ:

-1. In circumstances such as those here at issue, in which a natural person carries on an economic activity by practising several liberal professions and by letting out immovable property and thereby obtaining income of a continuous nature, does the VAT Directive require the identification of a particular professional activity as being the principal activity in order to verify whether the letting can be classified as an ancillary transaction thereto and, if so, on the basis of what criteria is that principal activity to be identified, or must those provisions be interpreted as meaning that all of the professional activities by which the economic activity of that natural person is carried on constitute the ‘principal activity’?
+In circumstances such as those here at issue, in which a natural person carries on an economic activity by practising several liberal professions and by letting out immovable property and thereby obtaining income of a continuous nature, do the provisions of Article 288 [first paragraph] point 4 of Council Directive 2006/112/EC of 28 November 2006 on the common system of value added tax 1 require the identification of a particular professional activity as being the principal activity in order to verify whether the letting can be classified as an ancillary transaction thereto and, if so, on the basis of what criteria is that principal activity to be identified, or must those provisions be interpreted as meaning that all of the professional activities by which the economic activity of that natural person is carried on constitute the ‘principal activity’?

-2. In the event that the immovable property let by a natural person to a third party is not intended and used for the performance of the remainder of his economic activity, so that it is not possible to establish any connection between that letting and the practice of the various professions of that person, does the VAT Directive permit the classification of the letting as an ‘ancillary transaction’, with the consequence that it is excluded from the calculation of the turnover which serves as a reference for the purpose of applying the special exemption scheme for small undertakings?
+In the event that the immovable property let by a natural person to a third party is not intended and used for the performance of the remainder of his economic activity, so that it is not possible to establish any connection between that letting and the practice of the various professions of that person, do the provisions of Article 288 [first paragraph] point (4) of Directive 2006/112 permit the classification of the letting as an ‘ancillary transaction’, with the consequence that it is excluded from the calculation of the turnover which serves as a reference for the purpose of applying the special exemption scheme for small undertakings?

 34 In particular, for the purposes of interpreting the concept of ‘ancillary transaction’ within the meaning of that provision, the Court referred to the explanatory memorandum accompanying the proposal for a sixth Council directive (the “proposal for a sixth directive”).
 According to that statement, ‘[the] elements referred to in [Article 19 (2) of this proposal] must be excluded from the calculation of the deduction pro rata, in order to avoid that they may distort their real meaning in to the extent that such elements do not reflect the professional activity of the taxable person ”.
 According to the said statement, “[such] is the case of the sale of investment goods and real estate or financial operations which are carried out only on an ancillary basis, that is to say which are only of importance secondary or accidental in relation to the overall turnover of the company ”.The same statement specifies that “[these] operations are also excluded only if they do not relate to the usual professional activity of the taxable person”.